G-15 (Eritrea): Legacy

 Scholars and analysts have described the 2001 open letter as a key moment in Eritrean politics, symbolizing the last significant internal challenge to the personal rule of Isaias Afwerki.
 The publicity surrounding the arrest of the G-15 members generalized the practice of self-censorship, which had already existed before the 2001 crackdown.

 The UN Report of the commission of inquiry on human rights in Eritrea found that since the 2001 crackdown, the Government has consistently labelled perceived critics as traitors and repressed any signs of protest.
-It found that Eritreans have been the punished for,claiming the enjoyment of fundamental rights and legitimate benefits, for asking questions, for enquiring about the fate of persons perceived as critics by the Government or for discussing about governmental policies.
+It found that Eritreans have been punished for,claiming the enjoyment of fundamental rights and legitimate benefits, for asking questions, for enquiring about the fate of persons perceived as critics by the Government or for discussing about governmental policies.